aineniamh/snipit/README.md

 --colour-palette classic_extended
 ```

-Available colours schemes, where `ugene` is for protein (aa) alignments
+Other colours schemes:
 ```
 classic, classic_extended, primary, purine-pyrimidine, greyscale, wes,verity, ugene
 ```
+Use `ugene` for protein (aa) alignments.
+Use `classic_extended` for colouring ambiguous bases.

 - There are multiple options to control which SNPs or indels are included/excluded:
 ```